YeeHahng/Bookstore/README.md

 - `public/`: Static assets
 - `utils/`: Utility functions for CSRF protection, sanitization, etc.
 - `amplify/`: AWS Amplify configuration and resources

-## Troubleshooting

-- If you encounter authentication issues, verify AWS Amplify is correctly configured
-- For API errors, check your network configuration and make sure API Gateway is accessible
-- For payment issues, ensure Stripe integration is properly set up

 ## Security Features